nicotsou/nicotsou.com/content/talks/you-dont-know-ts/index.md

 ---
 title: You Don't Know TS
 date: '2022-08-26T22:12:00.000Z'
-description: An in-depth exploration of prompt engineering, highlighting its significance in effectively utilizing AI and Large Language Models for various applications.
+description: An in-depth exploration of TypeScript, highlighting its powerful features and common misconceptions about the language.
 type: talk
 conference: Front Conference Zurich
 cover: './cover.jpeg'